Memorial Day, the unofficial start to summer but most importantly, the day to honor those who died while serving in the United States military.

 • Visit a local Veterans Cemetery or Memorial.
 Many will have a special ceremony marking Memorial Day.

-• Research your family history to find out if you have family members who were in the military, those that fought in wars, and those that died fighting for our country.
+• Research your family history to find out if you have family members who were in the military, fought in wars, or died fighting for our country.

 • Participate in the National Moment of Remembrance.
-Pause for 1 minute in an act of national unity wherever we are at 3 PM local time on Memorial Dau
+Pause for 1 minute in an act of national unity wherever we are at 3 PM local time on Memorial Day

 Celebrating the Start of Summer with Teens